hcmlab/discover-modules/modules/lens/README.md

-# Nova Assistant
+# LENS

-This model uses the Nova Assistant project to predict data samples with the help of a large language model.
+This module uses LENS to predict data samples with the help of a large language model.

 * https://github.com/hcmlab/lens